hm-tamim/student-companion-android/README.md

 Here's the introduction video of this app, that describes the app properly: https://www.youtube.com/watch?v=YvE1DWpwIDI

-If you want, you can get those files from links below as well.
+If you want, you can download files from links below as well.

 Executable APK file: https://nsuer.club/IEEEMadC/NSUer_App_APK_IEEEMadC.apk